What is Ambient Occlusion?

 Step 5

 Now we are going to render ambient occlusion for the whole scene.
-So to do this we go to render settings or, press f10 to bring render scene dialog box.
-In the assign renderer, we select mental ray.
+So to do this we go to render settings or, press f10 to bring the render scene dialog box.
+In the assigned renderer, we select mental ray.
 Now close the dialog box.
-Go back to material editor select any material.
+Go back to the material editor and select any material.

-Here we are assigning ambient/reflective occlusion to self-illumination property and not to the mental ray shader, diffuse, or any other property because we want our scene to evenly lit from all directions.
+Here we are assigning ambient/reflective occlusion to the self-illumination property and not to the mental ray shader, diffuse, or any other property because we want our scene to be evenly lit from all directions.

 Step 6

-Now go to render settings dialog box and go to processing tab and check the material override and click on that, Now under the material map browser go to the material editor and select the ambient occlusion material.
-See in the image below…
+Now go to render settings dialog box go to processing tab check the material override and click on that, Now under the material map browser go to the material editor and select the ambient occlusion material.
+See the image below…

 Step 7